jlywxy/mipi-lcd-sharp-ssd2828/readme.md

 3. Put connector to a more convenient position for LCD connection.
 4. Specification datasheets of LCDs, their controllers and standards are not included in this repository, since the author do not have their copyrights and not a member of any alliances(MIPI alliance, VESA, USB-IF, etc).
 Instead, however, they may be available to the public in some websites, which is the place to get the docs for non-commercial and development purposes.

-x.
-Stay informed of the new project of a USB-C single input external display hardware.
+5. Stay informed of a new project of a USB-C single input (usb-c alternative mode/billboard device, integrated power boost circuits) external display hardware(the "udisplay").

-### Document Patch
+### Document Patch and Errata

-1. Corrected the fause phrase of the paragraph "Display Workflow": "Enters HS Mode", rather than "Enters HP Mode".
+* Corrected the fause phrase in the paragraph "Display Workflow": corrected to "Enters HS Mode", rather than formerly "Enters HP Mode".
-2. Corrected LCD performance description of the paragraph "Misc": 72% NTSC is not fully equal to 100% sRGB.
+* Corrected LCD performance description of the paragraph "Misc".
+72% NTSC is not fully equal to 100% sRGB.<br>

-Patch above: 1.2->1.3 @2022.12.18,jlywxy
+patch above: jlywxy@2022.12.18

+* Fixed document format problem: charts.<br>

+patch above: jlywxy@2023.2.8<br>